SchmidtSamuelo/synthetic-retirement/README.md

 ## Future decisions

 A fork of this repository will likely be made to house a python/jupyter notebook version for use with future Machine Learning applications.

+Why did I decide to start with Node/Typescript instead of Python?
+Good question.